buhrmi/buhrmi/README.md

 Here at the Shitcoin Society our mission is to build the world's greatest investment platform for blockchain and DLT developers.

-### Become an integration partner

-Are you an inspiring blockchain or DLT developer and interested in integrating with an upcoming new platform?
-We're building in public and always looking for new integration partners.
-Sign up for a test-drive at [testing.shitcoinsociety.com](https://testing.shitcoinsociety.com).
+### Join the pre-alpha

+[Sign up now](https://testing.shitcoinsociety.com) for the pre-alpha of Shitcoin Society platform.

+Are you an aspiring blockchain or DLT developer?
+Web developer?
+Broker?
+Give our platform a test-drive and [reach out](mailto:buhrmi@shitcoinsociety.com) if you'd like to collaborate.

 ## Open Source